-(p) Other comprehensive income or loss
+(o) Other comprehensive income or loss

 Other comprehensive income or loss includes unrealized gains and losses on FVOCI investments, gains and losses on certain derivative instruments, none of which are included in the calculation of net income until realized.
-During the years ended December 31, 2022 and 2021, the Corporation did not have any FVOCI investments or derivative instruments.
+During the years ended December 31, 2023 and 2022, the Corporation did not have any FVOCI investments or derivative instruments.

-(q) Income or loss per share
+(p) Income or loss per share